-Old-age pension: The insured has three different options: programmed withdrawals; an annuity from a private insurance company; or a combination of both options.
-(The value of accrued rights under the social insurance system is combined with the individual account balance at retirement.)
+Old-age pension (mandatory individual account): The insured has three different options: make programmed withdrawals; purchase an annuity from a private insurance company; or a combination of both options.
+(For workers who opted to switch from the old social insurance system to the individual account system in 1998, the value of accrued rights under the old system is combined with the individual account balance at retirement.)